IntelRealSense/librealsense/readme.md

 Developer kits containing the necessary hardware to use this library are available for purchase at [this link](http://click.intel.com/realsense.html).
 This project is separate from the production software stack available in the [Intel® RealSense™ SDK](https://software.intel.com/en-us/intel-realsense-sdk), namely that this library only encompasses camera capture functionality without additional computer vision algorithms.

-The Intel® RealSense™ Cross Platform API is experimental and not an official Intel product.
-It is subject to incompatible API changes in future updates.

 ## Table of Contents
 * [Installation Guide](#installation-guide)
 * [Documentation](#documentation)